Learn how to grow 11 Best Root Vegetables that are easy and fast-growing in containers without a garden in your balcony, patio, or rooftop.

 Growing these root vegetables is easy.
 Not only the edible roots, you also get the chance to eat their nutritious and tasty green tops.
 Cook them or use them fresh and raw in salads.

 Soft and fluffy fresh potatoes taste heavenly just like tomatoes.
 And, no restriction of space can stop you!
-Your small balcony, rooftop, terrace or patio has enough area to grow them.
-Growing potatoes is possible in any type of containers, growing bags and even in polyethylene bags, dustbins, sacks, and tires.
+Your small balcony, rooftop, terrace, or patio has enough area to grow them.
+Growing potatoes is possible in any type of container, growing bags, and even in polyethylene bags, dustbins, sacks, and tires.

 Potato Growing Tips

 - Choose a large container with sufficient drainage holes in the bottom.

 - Must check out our article here to learn how to grow potatoes in pots.

 Quickly uprooted carrots are sweet and crispy.
 How about giving them some space in your urban garden?
 Get a few window boxes, crates, plastic tubs, or pots and sow the seeds directly in them.
 The pots can be between 6-15 inches deep, depends on the carrot type you’re growing.

 - Start carrot seeds 2-3 weeks before the last frost date in spring.
 Continue growing throughout the growing season till 8 weeks left before the first scheduled frost date.

 - In hot climates, grow carrots in fall and winter.

 - Read our informative article on growing carrots.